 “Do not forget that the greatest curse for man is to be a slave.
 Do not forget that the greatest crime is to compromise with injustice and abuse.
 Remember this unshakable rule that to gain something, you have to lose something.
 And remember That the greatest virtue is to fight the fight against inequality, no matter what the cost.

-Subhas Chandra Bose announced the formation of an independent provisional government in Singapore and going to India with the Azad Hind Fauj.
+Subhas Chandra Bose announced the formation of an independent provisional government in Singapore and went to India with the Azad Hind Fauj.
 Declaration of reconstruction of Azad Hind Fauj was made all over the world.

 The declaration was as follows: – “It will be the duty of the Provisional Government to drive out the British people and their friends from the land of India.
 Taking the confidence of the Indian people, it will be the second duty to form a permanent government according to their wishes.”

-“Until the British people are driven out of the land of India, until a permanent government of Azad Hind is established, it will be the duty of this provisional government to work for the faith of the Indian people.
+“Until the British people are driven out of the land of India until a permanent government of Azad Hind is established, it will be the duty of this provisional government to work for the faith of the Indian people.
 In the name of God, we Appeal to the Indian people that we stand under one flag and laden for the freedom of India”.

 Campaign of Conquest of India

 The Japanese government conquered the Andaman and Nicobar Islands and handed over their rule to this provisional government.
 Subhas Bose went there in December 1943 and there he unfurled the tricolor flag.
-In Rangoon, the capital of the Provisional Government and became the command of the Azad Hind Fauj.
+In Rangoon, the capital of the Provisional Government became the command of the Azad Hind Fauj.